cma-open/simple/README.md

                 - has user options e.g. --verbose
             - clean
                 - removes the set of data files that were created within outputs

-Todo

-    - check google shell script standard - lib vs executable

-Fix next steps

-    - note about pip show and pip uninstall errors
+            - demo
+                - prints a demo of system logs to terminal

 Code review and system architecture

     - docstrings are added to tests, against convention, to aid display via sphinx
     - tests are not always realistic, the system is over-tested as a training example

+Codestyle

+    - PEP8, black
+    - Google shell script standard
+        - (lib vs executable)

+Branches and releases

+    - Manual releases via the CalVer system
+    - Dev branches named by feature number
+    - Dev system version will be named automatically via setuptools scm

 Logging strategy

+    - WIP

+Wiki

+    - Not used in this repo